Dylan McGeouch: Hibernian

 After making one appearance for Celtic in August 2014, he was loaned to Hibernian until the end of the season.
 He made his first appearance against Cowdenbeath on 13 September.
 He received a red card in the League Cup fixture against Ross County for a heavy tackle on Joe Cardle.
 He scored his first goal for Hibernian in a 4–0 victory over Livingston at Almondvale Stadium.

 On 21 August 2015, McGeouch signed permanently for Hibernian on a three-year deal.
 He suffered a series of injury problems during the 2015–16 season and was restricted to 19 league appearances.
 McGeouch came back into the team for the promotion playoffs, in which Hibs lost 5–4 on aggregate to Falkirk.
-He then played the full game as Hibs defeated Rangers in the 2016 Scottish Cup Final, their first victory in the competition for 114 years.
+He then played the full game as Hibs defeated Rangers in the 2016 Scottish Cup final, their first victory in the competition for 114 years.

 McGeouch was restricted to 18 league appearances in 2016–17, as Hibs won promotion to the Scottish Premiership.
 He scored one goal during the season, the second Hibs goal in the 2016–17 Scottish Cup semi-final defeat by Aberdeen.

 McGeouch produced impressive performances during the 2017–18 season, as he was able to stay relatively free of injury problems.
 He earned a selection for the international squad in March 2018, but then had to withdraw due to an abductor injury.
 With his contract due to expire at the end of the season, head coach Neil Lennon confirmed during May 2018 that McGeouch would leave under freedom of contract.

-Sunderland
+Later career

 McGeouch signed for EFL League One club Sunderland in July 2018.

-Aberdeen

 On 7 January 2020, McGeouch signed for Scottish Premiership club Aberdeen on a permanent deal until 2022.

-In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish FA after they breached coronavirus-related restrictions by visiting a bar earlier in the month.
+In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish Football Association after they breached coronavirus-related restrictions by visiting a bar earlier in the month.

-Forest Green Rovers

-On 22 November 2022, McGeouch joined EFL League One club Forest Green Rovers on a deal until the end of the 2022–23 season.
+In October 2022, McGeouch had an unsuccessful trial with Scottish side Livingston before joining EFL League One club Forest Green Rovers on a deal until the end of the 2022–23 season.
+He became club captain and won the Player of the Year award but chose to leave following the club's relegation to League Two.

+On 7 July 2023, McGeouch joined Carlisle United on a two-year deal.

+On 16 May 2025, Carlisle announced he would be leaving in June when his contract expired..

 International career

 McGeouch was called up to the Scotland under-21 squad on 17 April 2012, to face Italy eight days later.

-McGeouch was selected for the full Scotland squad in March 2018, but he had to withdraw due to injury.
+He was selected for the full Scotland squad in March 2018, but he had to withdraw due to injury.
 He was again selected for the squad in May 2018, for friendly matches in Peru and Mexico.
 McGeouch made his full Scotland debut on 29 May 2018, in a 2–0 defeat to Peru.